Bake Play Smile

 • plain chocolate cookies - here in Australia, I like to use Arnott's Choc Ripple biscuits, but you can use absolutely any brand you like!

 • almond meal - can be bought in packets from the baking section of any major supermarket or health food shop.
 It has a fine grainy texture and is made from raw and unpeeled almonds.
-Alternatively you can make your own using this recipe.
+Alternatively you can make your own by finely grinding almonds.

 • butter - you can use either salted or unsalted butter in this recipe.
 Once you've mixed the butter through the almond meal and chocolate biscuit crumbs, you should be easily able to press the mixture into your tart tin.
 If it's too dry, add a little more melted butter and mix again (the amount you need will depend on the brand of chocolate biscuits you use).